European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 In this article, we will analyze the potential of this neighborhood currently under construction, understand why it specifically attracts foreign residents from Australia and the USA, and examine whether this is the greatest real estate opportunity of the decade in Netanya.

 The most important asset in real estate is, of course, location.
-Sharat HaYam enjoys starting conditions that are hard to beat.
+Shirat HaYam enjoys starting conditions that are hard to beat.
 The neighborhood is situated in the southern block of Netanya, adjacent to the famous Iris Nature Reserve.
 This means not only an open sea view but a green living environment protected from construction on all sides.

-Unlike other neighborhoods where the shoreline is already crowded, Sharat HaYam offers modern planning where towers stand in the first and second lines to the sea, with direct access to the spectacular beaches of South Netanya.
+Unlike other neighborhoods where the shoreline is already crowded, Shirat HaYam offers modern planning where towers stand in the first and second lines to the sea, with direct access to the spectacular beaches of South Netanya.
 Its proximity to major traffic arteries (Highway 2) and the leisure centers of Ir Yamim makes it a secluded island of luxury that remains connected to everything important.

-If you are looking for young families just starting out or local move-uppers seeking “affordable properties,” Sharat HaYam is likely not the place for you.
+If you are looking for young families just starting out or local move-uppers seeking “affordable properties,” Shirat HaYam is likely not the place for you.
 Land and property prices in the neighborhood reflect the highest standards in the Israeli market today.

 At Top Home real estate in Netanya, we have recently identified a fascinating phenomenon: a wave of acquisitions by Jewish foreign residents, with an emphasis on communities from Australia and the USA.
 For these buyers, Sharat HaYam offers an ideal alternative to Herzliya Pituach or Tel Aviv.
 They receive international construction quality, panoramic sea views, and a high-quality community at prices still considered “comfortable” relative to the luxury towers of Rothschild or HaYarkon.